 For BLE radios with 50-ohm outputs, it’s highly recommended to follow the manufacturer recommendations for external components.
 After this, it is critical to have a properly design 50-ohm line with an antenna and include any tuning components needed for the antenna.
 Imagine this: The BLE chipset is like a water source that outputs water using a 1-inch pipe.
 If you connect a 0.5-inch pipe, there will be some back pressure preventing the right water pressure at the output.
 Though this example is a bit limited, it should tell you that the RF circuit and impedance-controlled circuits should be well designed.

 RF impedance-controlled traces require a careful attention to geometry and you need to properly control their width, height, the distance to the copper around them and the distance to the ground plane.
 This gets complicated when there are other devices on the board with their own requirements.
 For example, we once had to work on a design with several BGAs that required thin traces to connect the BGA balls, but this conflicted with the RF trace size.
-We had to re-design significant part of the board to ensure every circuit got what it needed.
+We had to re-design significant parts of the board to ensure every circuit got what it needed.
 There’s a lot to RF design, but a good RF design will help you get everything out of the BLE radio you chose.

 The antenna as most people know is a critical part of the BLE performance, and no good radio can work well without a good antenna.
 Your antenna helps couple your circuit to the air, and the reality is that larger antennas are usually more efficient.
 By more efficient we meant that more energy gets properly coupled to the air.